Meet the Other Phone. A phone that grows with your child.

 Family hotels in Malta

-When you think of Malta, think of island hopping, all year round sunshine, and Instagrammable beaches.
+All-year-round sunshine, affordable hotels and filming locations (Gladiator, Game of Thrones) combine on the island of Malta.
 The country has a long history and a diverse culture, and over the years has maintained a high standard of hotels that offer tons of fun-packed kids clubs, poolside cocktails, relaxing spas, and delicious food… Need we say more?

 Now here comes the tricky bit: deciding where to stay.
-To help you find the best family hotel in Malta for you and your loved ones, we’ve scoured the Mumsnet forums to create this top 10 list that includes a hotel for every need, budget and age!
+To help you find the best family hotel in Malta for you and your loved ones, we’ve scoured the Mumsnet forums to create this list that includes a hotel for every family and budget.

 Best family hotels in Malta at a glance